 - Headquarters: Bengaluru (Bangalore), India.
 India entity, INR billing with GST input credit for India clients, USD equivalent on the website for international founders.

 - Delivery model: boutique founder-led.
 Both co-founders deliver every engagement personally.
-Rathnakara GN (M.Sc Cyber Security, OSCP, CompTIA PenTest+) leads pentest delivery.
-Ashok S Kamat handles scoping, consulting, and compliance mapping.
+Rathnakara GN (M.Sc Cyber Security, OSCP) leads pentest delivery.
+Ashok Kamat handles scoping, consulting, and compliance mapping.
 Founder strategic ownership of the pentest line is active through September 2026.

 - AI-specific scope: AI agent pentest, Model Context Protocol (MCP) server pentest, Retrieval-Augmented Generation (RAG) pipeline pentest, prompt-injection chain testing, LLM Top 10 2025 mapping (LLM01 through LLM10), AI API surface testing under OWASP API Security Top 10 (2023).

-- Retest: 1 full retest included free within 30 calendar days of the initial report, on both Startup and Growth plans.
+- Retest: 1 full retest included free within one month of the v1.0 report, on both Startup and Growth plans.

 - Sample report: SOC 2 + ISO 27001 ready pentest report published publicly with no email gate.